fish-shell/fish-shell/doc_src/cmds/argparse.rst

 **-x** or **--exclusive** *OPTIONS*
     A comma separated list of options that are mutually exclusive.
 You can use this more than once to define multiple sets of mutually exclusive options.
+    You give either the short or long version of each option, and you still need to otherwise define the options.

 **-N** or **--min-args** *NUMBER*
     The minimum number of acceptable non-option arguments.
 The default is zero.